 The program believes that the first change must be a heart change…leading an out-of-control teenager to a second chance at attaining a bright future of successful living.

 Treasure Coast Boys Academy provides focused and individualized academic attention for the students.
 Education goes on, and credits are earned, but education is not the program’s primary focus.
 Character, integrity, hard work, and respect for others are what we concern ourselves most with.
 If those attributes are in place, education is more easily accomplished on campus and when the boy returns home.

 Individual and Group Therapy

 Each student at Treasure Coast has an exciting opportunity to regularly spend time in the wilderness and on the many local waterways and the nearby Atlantic ocean.
 Boys enjoy horseback riding, hiking, fishing, exploring, and many other wilderness adventures.
 While they experience fun in the wilderness, our team of counselors and mentors work on their thinking and behaviors.
-For boys who once had no hope for their own future, this experience is to show them that life can be exciting and adventurous without drugs, alcohol, electronic war games and the other negative influences that were part of their lives in the past.
+For boys who once had no hope for their own future, this experience shows them that life can be exciting and adventurous without drugs, alcohol, electronic war games, and the other negative influences that were part of their lives in the past.